 Through their hard work and Social Security contributions, nearly all American workers earn Social Security's retirement, disability and survivorship protections for themselves and their families.
-Social Security is the primary disability and life insurance protection for most District of Columbia workers.
-A 30 year old worker with a spouse and two young children, earning \$30,000-\$35,000, receives Social Security insurance protections equivalent to disability and life insurance protections worth about \$631,000 and \$612,000, respectively.
+Social Security is the primary disability and life insurance protection for most Illinois workers.
+A 30-year-old worker with a spouse and two young children, earning \$30,000-\$35,000, receives Social Security insurance protections equivalent to disability and life insurance protections worth about \$631,000 and \$612,000, respectively.
 Today, 212 million working Americans have earned Social Security's protections for themselves and their families.

-FIGURE 4 Poverty Rate for the District of Columbia Beneficiaries 65+ with/without Social Security, 2011-2013
+FIGURE 4 Poverty Rate for Illinois Beneficiaries 65+ with/without Social Security, 2011-2013